snormore/zkauth/README.md

 - [`zkauth-client`](./zkauth-client): Implementation of the gRPC service client as defined in [`zkauth-protobuf/v1.proto`](./zkauth-protobuf/v1.proto).
 This component acts as the prover in the Chaum-Pedersen protocol.
 - [`zkauth-demo-cli`](./zkauth-demo-cli): A simple command-line interface for acting as the client, and hence the prover, to interact with the gRPC service.
 - [`tests`](./zkauth): A suite of functional tests that encode the expectations of the client/prover and server/verifier in an end-to-end way.

+## Chaum-Pedersen Proofs

+The library supports two flavors:

+### Discrete Logarithm

+The classic Chaum-Pedersen protocol is a cryptographic technique mainly used for proving that two discrete logarithms are equal and that they correspond to the same base without revealing the actual values.
+This protocol is commonly utilized in privacy-preserving cryptographic systems such as electronic voting schemes and zero-knowledge proof constructions.

+Here are the steps of the Chaum-Pedersen protocol:

+1. **Setup**: The prover and verifier agree on a prime $p$ and a generator $g$ of a cyclic group $G$ of order $q$, where $q$ is a large prime factor of $p-1$.
+The prover knows a secret $x$, which is the discrete logarithm of both $y = g^x \mod p$ and $z = h^x \mod p$ to the bases $g$ and $h$, respectively.
+Note that $h$ is another element of $G$, and the equality of logarithms $\log_g(y) = \log_h(z) = x$ is what the prover intends to prove without revealing $x$.
+2. **Commitment**: The prover selects a random value $r$ from the group $G$ and computes two commitments $a = g^r \mod p$ and $b = h^r \mod p$.
+The prover then sends the commitments $a$ and $b$ to the verifier.
+3. **Challenge**: The verifier sends a random challenge $c$ to the prover.
+This challenge is typically a random number selected from a range that ensures security, such as the order of the group $q$.
+4. **Response**: Upon receiving the challenge $c$, the prover computes the response $s = r - c \cdot x \mod q$ and sends $s$ to the verifier.
+5. **Verification**: The verifier checks the validity of the prover's response by ensuring that both $g^s = a \cdot y^c \mod p$ and $h^s = b \cdot z^c \mod p$ hold true.
+If both equations are satisfied, the verifier accepts the proof; otherwise, the proof is rejected.

+The protocol ensures that the prover knows the discrete logarithm $x$ without revealing it.
+The security of the protocol relies on the difficulty of computing discrete logarithms in the group $G$.

+### Elliptic Curve

+Adapting the Chaum-Pedersen protocol to elliptic curves involves leveraging the elliptic curve discrete logarithm problem (ECDLP) instead of the classical discrete logarithm problem in a cyclic group.
+The fundamental principles remain similar, but the operations are adapted to the properties and operations of elliptic curves.

+Here's how the steps adapt:

+1. **Setup**: Instead of agreeing on a prime $p$ and a generator $g$ of a cyclic group, the prover and verifier agree on an elliptic curve $E$ defined over a finite field and a base point $G$ on $E$ of prime order $q$.
+The prover knows a secret scalar $x$, which corresponds to the discrete logarithm (with respect to base point $G$) of two points $Y = xG$ and $Z = xH$ on the elliptic curve, where $H$ is another point on the curve.
+The prover intends to demonstrate that $\log_G(Y) = \log_H(Z) = x$ without revealing $x$.
+2. **Commitment**: The prover picks a random scalar $r$ from the set $1, ..., q-1$ and computes two commitment points $A = rG$ and $B = rH$ on the elliptic curve.
+These commitments $A$ and $B$ are then sent to the verifier.
+3. **Challenge**: The verifier generates a random challenge scalar $c$ and sends it to the prover.
+This challenge is again a random scalar from the set $1, ..., q-1$.
+4. **Response**: Upon receiving $c$, the prover calculates the response scalar $s = r + cx \mod q$ and sends $s$ back to the verifier.
+5. **Verification**: The verifier receives $s$ and validates the prover’s claims by checking if $sG = A + cY$ and $sH = B + cZ$ on the elliptic curve.
+If both equations hold, the prover's claim is accepted; otherwise, it is rejected.

+Adapting the protocol to elliptic curves maintains the privacy and security characteristics of the original Chaum-Pedersen protocol while leveraging the added security benefits and efficiency of elliptic curve cryptography, which typically allows for shorter key sizes compared to traditional discrete logarithm-based systems for a comparable level of security.
+The main changes involve moving from multiplicative group operations to additive elliptic curve group operations and from working with integers modulo a prime to working with points on an elliptic curve.

 ## Getting Started